AlbinEriksson/WaveLand-ASL/README.md

  5. Choose your options and start speedrunning!

 ## Missing Features
-We are still trying to add more features, to make up for other categories:
+We are still trying to add more features, for improvements and other categories:
  * Checking for shards
    * To make sure to split when you actually beat a level, as opposed to if you don't get the shard but exit anyway.